 By Emerson Hough in 1905

 The actors in these different conflicts were all intermingled.
 There was no blood feud at the bottom of this fighting.
-It was the war of self-interest against self-interest, each side supported by numbers of fighting men.
+It was a war of self-interest against self-interest, with each side supported by numerous fighting men.

-At that time Lincoln County, New Mexico, was about as large as the state of Pennsylvania.
-For judicial purposes, it was annexed to Donna Ana County, and its territories included both the present counties of Eddy and Chaves, and part of what is now Donna Ana County.
-It extended west practically as far as the Rio Grande, and embraced a tract of mountains and high tableland nearly two hundred miles square.
-Out of this mountain chain, to the east and southeast, ran two beautiful mountain streams, the Bonito and the Ruidoso, flowing into the Hondo River, which continues on to the flat valley of the Pecos River — once the natural pathway of the Texas cattle herds bound north to Utah and the mountain territories, and hence the natural pathway also for many lawful or lawless citizens from Texas.
+At that time, Lincoln County, New Mexico, was about as large as Pennsylvania.
+For judicial purposes, it was annexed to Donna Ana County.
+Its territories included both the present counties of Eddy and Chaves and part of what is now Donna Ana County.
+It extended west practically as far as the Rio Grande and embraced a tract of mountains and high tableland nearly two hundred miles square.
+Out of this mountain chain, to the east and southeast, ran two beautiful mountain streams, the Bonito and the Ruidoso, flowing into the Hondo River, which continues to the flat valley of the Pecos River — once the natural pathway of the Texas cattle herds bound north to Utah and the mountain territories, and hence the natural pathway also for many lawful or lawless citizens from Texas.

-At the close of the Civil War, Texas was full of unbranded and un-owned cattle.
-Out of the town of Paris, Texas, which was founded by his father, came one John Chisum — one of the most typical cowmen that ever lived.
-Bold, fearless, shrewd, unscrupulous, genial, magnetic, he was the man of all others to occupy a kingdom which had heretofore had no ruler.
+At the close of the Civil War, Texas was full of unbranded and unowned cattle.
+Out of Paris, Texas, which his father founded, came John Chisum — one of the most typical cowmen that ever lived.
+Bold, fearless, shrewd, unscrupulous, genial, magnetic, he was the man of all others to occupy a kingdom that had no ruler heretofore.

-At the end of the Civil War, there was in New Mexico, with what was known as the California Column, which joined the forces of New Mexican Volunteers, an officer known as Major Lawrence G. Murphy.
-After the war, a great many men settled near the points where they were mustered out in the South and West.
-It was thus with Major Murphy who located as post-trader at the little frontier post known as Fort Stanton, which was founded by Captain Frank Stanton in 1854, in the Indian days.
+At the end of the Civil War, there was in New Mexico what was known as the California Column, which joined the forces of New Mexican Volunteers, an officer known as Major Lawrence G. Murphy.
+After the war, many men settled near the points where they were mustered out in the South and West.
+It was thus with Major Murphy, who was located as a post-trader at the little frontier post known as Fort Stanton, which was founded by Captain Frank Stanton in 1854 in the Indian days.

 Murphy was a hard-drinking man, yet withal something of a student.
-He was intelligent, generous, bold and shrewd.
-He “staked” every little cowman in Lincoln County, including a great many who hung on the flanks of John Chisum’s herds.
-These men, in turn, were in their ethics bound to support him and his methods.
+He was intelligent, generous, bold, and shrewd.
+He “staked” every little cowman in Lincoln County, including many who hung on the flanks of John Chisum’s herds.
+These men, in turn, were, in their ethics, bound to support him and his methods.
 Murphy was king of the Bonito country.
-Chisum was king of the Pecos; not merchant but cowman, and caring for nothing which had not grass and water on it.
+Chisum was king of the Pecos, not a merchant but a cowman, and caring for nothing that had no grass and water.

 Here, then, were two rival kings.
 Each at times had occasion for a beef contract.
 The result is obvious to anyone who knows the ways of the remoter West in earlier days.
 The times were ripe for trouble.
-Murphy bought stolen beef, and furnished bran instead of flour on his Indian contracts, as the government records show.
+As the government records show, Murphy bought stolen beef and furnished bran instead of flour on his Indian contracts.
 His henchmen held the Chisum herds as their legitimate prey.
-Thus we now have our stage set and peopled for the grim drama of a bitter border war.
+Thus, we now have our stage set and peopled for the grim drama of a bitter border war.

 The Pecos War was mostly an indiscriminate killing among cowmen and cattle thieves, and it cost many lives, though it had no beginning and no end.
 The Texas men, hard riders and cheerful shooters, for the most part, came pushing up the Pecos River and into the Bonito Canyon.
 Among these, in 1874, were four brothers known as the Horrell boys, Bill, Jack, Tom, and Bob, who had come from Texas in 1872.
 Two of them located ranches on the Ruidoso, being “staked” therein by Major Murphy, king for that part of the countryside.